RepAdapt/selective_sweeps_pipeline/README.md

 <pre> chmod +x omegaplus_pipeline.sh </pre>
 <pre> ./omegaplus_pipeline.sh -vcf vcf_file.vcf.gz -gff genes.gff </pre>

+It is not necessary for the input VCF and GFF files to be located in the working directory; their full paths can be specified.
+However, the apptainer subdirectory containing the required Apptainer images must be present within the working directory.

 On an HPC, edit the run.sh script with your VCF and gff files names and then:
 <pre> sbatch run.sh </pre>